 Life Insurance Cover

 Taking on a mortgage is a long term financial commitment.
-Ensuring you and your family are fully aware of all the risks associated with taking on such a commitment is as important to me as ensuring you have the right mortgage is.
+Ensuring you and your family are fully aware of all the risks associated with taking on such a commitment is as important to us as ensuring you have the right mortgage is.

 Life insurance is a plan designed to pay out a lump sum in the event of the person being insured passing away during the policy term.
 This is paid out tax free to your next of kin or trustees if the plan is placed in trust.
 This lump sum can then be used by your dependents in any way they chose, though typically this when taking with a mortgage will be used to repay the mortgage.